This blog may contain affiliate links. Read our disclosure policy for more info.

 14. Scenic helicopter flight

-You can plan your own adventure whether you’re interested in sightseeing or have them drop you off at a backcountry camping spot of your choice.
-This is also an amazing idea for a proposal!
-If you do get engaged here, I highly recommend a honeymoon in Whistler or a honeymoon in Jasper!
+You can plan your own adventure whether you’re interested in sightseeing or having them drop you off at a backcountry camping spot of your choice and then hiking your way back out.

 Helicopter tours are typically private tours, so they will be more expensive, ranging from $1,000-2000 CAD, depending on the experience you book.